-We’d love you to come and join our meditation group.
 We sit together for meditation on Monday evenings from 7:30pm to 8:15pm.
+All welcome.

 Cost: a gold coin donation helps us cover the room hire.